flancia-coop/doc.anagora.org/flancia-meet.md

 - Tea and coffee.
     - [[Chamomile]] ~ [[manzanilla]]
     - [[Caffeine]] effect on body
-    - Insomnia or not
+    - Insomnia dangers
-    - Trouble with sleeping as endemic
+    - Trouble with sleeping as endemic?
+        - One factor is likely the extra exposure to light due to computers and devices around
+        - Maybe also the focus?

 # [[flancia meet 2023-01-07]]
 - Attending: [[bouncepaw]] [[flancian]] [[j0lms]]